 - Bike infrastructure has expanded significantly around Roosevelt Row, Central Avenue, and the downtown core.

-Entertainment, Sports and Nightlife
+Entertainment, Sports, and Nightlife

 Major concert and performance venues include Arizona Financial Theatre, The Van Buren, Crescent Ballroom, Orpheum Theatre, and Symphony Hall.
 It is realistic to walk to NBA games, WNBA games, MLB games, concerts, comedy shows, and festivals.
 That was not a thing when I was growing up.